-Hackerspace Charlotte is a non-profit organization where people with common interests, usually in computers, technology, or digital/electronic art can meet, socialize and collaborate.
-Hackerspace Charlotte can be viewed as a kind of open community lab incorporating elements of a machine shop, workshop, classroom, and studio where all kinds of hackers can come together to share resources and knowledge to build and make cool things.
-Hackerspace Charlotte has members from a wide range of backgrounds, including engineering, information security, interdisciplinary art, computer science, music, woodworking, philosophy, and corporate management.
-The group thrives on the motto: “Making cool stuff with technology.”
+Hackerspace Charlotte is a non-profit organization where people with common interests, usually in computers, technology, or digital/electronic art can meet, socialize, and collaborate.
+HSC can be viewed as a kind of open community lab incorporating elements of a machine shop, workshop, classroom, and studio where all kinds of makers can come together to share resources and knowledge to build and make cool things.
+We have members from a wide range of backgrounds - including engineering, information security, interdisciplinary art, computer science, music, woodworking, philosophy, and corporate management.

 Hackerspace Charlotte is proud to present 3D printing demonstrations at Mint Museum UPTOWN this Sunday from 1pm-4pm.
 We will have 3D doodlers to create your own 3D art, our 3D printers printing out shoes in honor of their shoe exhibit, and lots of other fun hands on activities this weekend.
 For more info visit their[…]

 Have you passed by Hackerspace Charlotte on a routine basis and always wondered what cool tools, classes, and technological advances happening behind those four walls?
 Wonder no more, Hackerspace Charlotte will be having an open house at 5:30pm-6:30 (TONIGHT!) every other Monday starting June 6th.
 This event is free and open to the public.
 Visitors[…]